 MinnesotaCare Taxes - Two tax sources consisting of: 1) a "provider tax" applied to hospitals, surgical centers, health care providers, prescription drugs, and some medical supplies and equipment, and 2) the gross premiums tax imposed on health maintenance organizations, community integrated service networks, and nonprofit healthcare service plan corporations.
 The tax rate for providers is two percent and the tax rate for payers of the gross premiums tax is one percent.
-Revenue is deposited in the Health Care Access Fund for the MinnesotaCare health insurance program, which provides subsidized health insurance for low- and moderate-income families without access to employer-subsidized insurance.
-After FY 2011, if the commissioner of Minnesota Management and Budget determines the projected balance in the health care access fund for the biennium reflects a ratio of revenues to expenditures greater than 125 percent, and if the actual cash balance is adequate, the tax rates shall be reduced sufficient to reduce the balance in the fund.
+Revenue is deposited in the Health

+Care Access Fund for the MinnesotaCare health insurance program, which provides subsidized health insurance for low- and moderate-income families without access to employer-subsidized insurance.
+The two percent tax rate for providers is scheduled to expire at the end of tax year 2019.